These emails tweaks might sting a little, so take them like the thick-skinned sales pro you are: prospects and customers don’t like your email.

 - Has your reaction to (negative industry trend) been enough to overcome (a known challenge)?

-People don’t want to be sold a product or service – especially in an early email.
-Messages that focus on product or service features are sales pitches, and they won’t have it.
+People don’t want to be sold a product or service, especially in an early email.
+Messages that focus on product or service features are sales pitches, and prospects won’t have it.

-Instead, appeal to their current need, challenge or issue and do no more than mention a benefit.
+Appeal to their current need, challenge, or issue and do no more than mention a single benefit.
 Try:

 - If you struggle with (issue), you probably care about (benefit your solution provides).
 I think we can help